techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-fingerprint-authentication-android-ios.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 4/Angular - Fingerprint Authentication with Android and iOS"
+title: "Ionic 5/Angular - Fingerprint Authentication with Android and iOS"
 image: "images/content/ionic-fingerprint-authentication.png"
-excerpt: "An Ionic demo app for showing how to use Fingerprint Authentication with Android and iOS if it is available" tags : [ionic]
+excerpt: "An Ionic demo app for showing how to use Fingerprint Authentication with Android and iOS if it is available"
+date: 2020-05-03
+tags : [ionic]
 ---